 We continue to consider the significance of being ready for the coming of the Lord.
-Readiness is associated with watching and praying in the Word of God.
+Readiness is associated with watching and praying.
 Watching is the faculty of the mind of the spirit.
-Our spirit man is always in a state of watchfulness – attentive and perceptive to every moving and utterance of the Spirit of Christ, for it is abides in unbroken communion and oneness with the Lord (1 Cor.
+Our spirit man is always in a state of watchfulness – attentive and perceptive to every moving and utterance of the Spirit of Christ, for it abides in unbroken communion and oneness with the Lord (1 Cor.
 6:17).
 We saw that those who watch have the following virtues: they are spiritually conscious or awake, they are clothed having put on the Lord Jesus Christ, they have their waist girded with the truth and their lamps burning.
 These are the watchmen of the hour who look for and announce the coming Christ.

 Before we move on to the subject of prayer, there is another aspect of being watchful we should briefly consider.
 The scripture relate being watchful with being sober.
 “Therefore let us not sleep, as others do, but let us watch and be sober” (1 Thes.
 5:6).
 Being sober signifies soundness of mind.
 To be sober is to be clear-headed, temperate, alert and perceptive.
 In this regard Peter writes: “the end of all things is at hand: be therefore sober minded, and watch unto prayer” (1 Pet.
 4:7).

 The Lord is now preparing a sober-minded people who are not intoxicated with drink (the impulses and understandings of the flesh).
 As I look back on the years I spent in Christendom, I can frankly say that those were not sober years.
 Drunkenness is found among a people who are bound to the order of religious or worldly Babylon.
 Everyone who lives in the realm of partial illumination or darkness is, in some degree or another, in a drunken state.